WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 In the Four Corners area, Apache Plume is found just in San Juan County, Utah.
 It is a plant primarily of Arizona and New Mexico but does come into Colorado in the south-central counties.

 Fallugia paradoxa prefers hot lower elevations and drier mesas, and at any elevation it will flower profusely for many summer months if it receives abundant moisture.
-It is typically three to five feet tall and several feet wide.
+It is typically three to five feet tall, but the photographs on this page show plants eight feet tall.
 The older central stems are often upright and the outer newer stems from root growth lean and arch.
 The plant sends up many new shoots from its roots and as a result produces a small thicket of growth.

 Fallugia paradoxa